The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/houston-tx-17780-tomball-pkwy.md

 ### 2.0 Remodel

 Around July 2019, the store would start their 2.0 remodel, removing the animatronic stage and adding a 2019 model dance floor.
-The store would then host its grand reopening on September 5th, 2019.(4) Around February 2023, the store would add a {{< wiki-link "Video Wall" >}} and replace its {{< wiki-link "Chuck E Live Stage (Dance Floor)" >}} with a 2021 Model version of it.
+The store would then host its grand reopening on September 5th, 2019.(4) Around February 2023, the store would add a [Video Wall] and replace its [Chuck E Live Stage (Dance Floor)] with a 2021 Model version of it.

 ## Arcade Machines